ericodle/PlanktoNET/README.md

 ...or you can just close the command line interface window.

-### Publicly Available Datasets
+### Step 6: Access publicly available datasets

+ We used the following public image datasets for model training and validation.
+Feel free to download them as needed.

-> The McLane Labs image dataset contains around 7,000 photos obtained using the Imaging FlowCytobot (https://mclanelabs.com/imaging-flowcytobot).
+> McLane Labs set: around 7,000 photos obtained using the Imaging FlowCytobot (https://mclanelabs.com/imaging-flowcytobot).
-> The EcoTaxa
+> EcoTaxa set: projects 9621 (https://ecotaxa.obs-vlfr.fr/prj/9621) and 9942 (https://ecotaxa.obs-vlfr.fr/prj/9942) containing approx. xyz manually labeled photos.

-## Usage
+## src scripts